FDA temporarily suspends order banning Juul cigarettes - NewsBreak

 On Tuesday, the FDA said it has determined “there are scientific issues unique to the Juul application that warrant additional review.”

-Still, it said, the stay and the review do not “constitute authorization to market, sell or ship Juul products.”
+Still, the stay and the review do not “constitute authorization to market, sell or ship Juul products.”

 Comments / 0